Yellow Chili's

 Instructions

-• In a pan with medium-low heat, add all the whole spices and curry leaves mentioned in the recipe card above, except for the turmeric powder
+• In a pan over medium-low heat, add all the whole spices and curry leaves listed in the ingredients section, except for the turmeric powder.
+Ensure the pan is dry to avoid any moisture affecting the roasting process.

 Adding curry leaves to the pan with Indian whole spices.

-• Saute the spices until they turn aromatic.
-Toasting the spices in low heat helps to release their natural oils, which helps to release the special aroma from them.
-But make sure not to burn the spices, as this will alter the taste and aroma of the final product
+• Gently sauté the spices until they become aromatic.
+The low heat helps release their natural oils, enhancing the aroma.
+Be careful not to burn them, as this can alter the final taste and scent.

 Toasted Indian whole spices and curry leaves in a pan.